AMERICANO: Argument Generation with Discourse-driven Decomposition and Agent Interaction: Argument Refinement Module

 \subsection{Task Setup}

-We evaluate our framework on the task of counterargument under zero-shot setting, where the model is asked to generate a counterargument to refute a given proposition on a controversial topic.
+We evaluate our framework on the task of counterargument under a zero-shot setting, where the model is asked to generate a counterargument to refute a given proposition on a controversial topic.
 We randomly sample 50 propositions from Reddit/CMV dataset~\cite{hua-etal-2021-dyploc,hu-etal-2022-planet}, which is a counterargument generation dataset with samples collected from Reddit/ChangeMyView.
 All propositions are in the politics and policy domains.
+The full list of input propositions are in Table~\ref{fig:input_query}.